ucn-triumf/UCNanalysis/ucndata/docs/merge.md

 [Show source in merge.py:10](../merge.py#L10)

-Merge a list of ucndata objects into a single object
+Merge a list of ucnrun objects into a single object

 #### Arguments

-- `ucnlist` *list* - iterable of ucndata objects
+- `ucnlist` *list* - iterable of ucnrun objects

 #### Returns

-- [ucndata](./ucndata.md#ucndata) - single object with all data inside of it
+- `ucnrun` - single object with all data inside of it

 #### Signature